 While Cynthia Rosen has a background in making non-objective art in New York City, she developed a passion for painting outdoors when she moved to Vermont.
 “Painting in the field to limitless color, ever-changing light, and the sound of a spinning world engages and challenges both perceptions and expression,” Rosen says.
 “No sooner do I embark on one path when the road turns, introducing new sights and inspirations, broadening my visual vocabulary with no end in sight.”

 Rosen’s plein air painting “As the Day Rests” (above) recently won an Honorable Mention in the Borrego Art Institute’s Plein Air Invitational.
 Captivated by her landscape paintings, I invited her to share with us some of her general tips for painting outdoors.
-Keep scrolling to reading her painting advice.
+Keep scrolling to reading her painting advice, and click here to learn how to paint expressive landscapes with a palette knife.

 Advice for Painting Outdoors